Anaheim Groundwater Treatment Plants (CA)

 By designing with operations in mind and through the close partnering of the design-builder’s in-house operations staff with City staff, CDM Smith employed a training and transition program that will be integral to the seamless transition of the facilities to the City’s operations staff with the goal of achieving continuous long-term operational success.

 For the construction management team (CMT), it was imperative to continue the momentum of the aggressive schedule once the contract was awarded to the design-builder.
-The CMT, led by MWH Constructors, has been committed to the success of the project, has sufficient resources necessary to assign to the project, and has been prepared to move expeditiously with the extensive contract documents.
+The CMT has been committed to the success of the project, has sufficient resources necessary to assign to the project, and has been prepared to move expeditiously with the extensive contract documents.
 As a design-build best practice, the team is using a collaborative process that involves open communication and transparency in all of its dealings.
 As the design-builder is responsible for quality, the CMT provided over-the-shoulder reviews to confirm that the design-builder meets the owner’s standards and conforms to the contract requirements.
 An additional key role for the CMT is to manage change on the project.
 This involves providing timely reviews of proposed changes, along with the merits and entitlement of the change.
 The contract addressed an adequate amount of contingency/allowance items, which supported change management.

 Results